Tags:

 He kept walking along and singing his song

-I love my blue shoes, I my shoes
+I love my shoes, I my blue shoes

 Oh no!

-Pete in a puddle of
+Pete stepped in a large puddle of

 Mud!